 - Diphenhydramine (found in brand names like Nytol, Sominex, Sleepinal, Compoz)

 - Doxylamine (brand names such as Unisom, Nighttime Sleep Aid)

-Some other OTC sleep aids combine antihistamines with the pain reliever Acetaminophen (found in brand names like Tylenol PM and Aspirin-Free Anacin PM).
+Some other OTC sleep aids combine antihistamines with the pain reliever acetaminophen (found in brand names like Tylenol PM).
 Others, such as NyQuil, combine antihistamines with alcohol.

 Benzodiazepine sedative hypnotic sleeping pills

 Benzodiazepines are the oldest class of sleep medications still commonly in use.
-Benzodiazepines as a group are thought to have a higher risk of dependence than other insomnia sedative hypnotics.
-All are classified as controlled substances.
+Benzodiazepines as a group are thought to have a higher risk of dependence than other insomnia sedative hypnotics and are classified as controlled substances.
 Primarily used to treat anxiety disorders, benzodiazepines that have been approved to treat insomnia include estazolam (brand name ProSom), flurazepam (Dalmane), quazepam (Doral), temazepam (Restoril), and triazolam (Halcion).

 Drawbacks to benzodiazepine sleeping pills

-- The overall quality of your sleep can be reduced, with less restorative deep sleep and dream sleep.
+The overall quality of your sleep can be reduced, with less restorative deep sleep and REM sleep.

 Non-benzodiazepine sedative hypnotic sleeping pills